 The Phi Alpha Theta chapter advisor is Dr. Cynthia Ross.
 For information regarding membership or other details of the organization, please contact the Department of History Office.

 In Spring 2018, the Eta Beta chapter held professionalization and writing workshops for undergraduate and graduate students.
 The chapter hosted the regional PAT conference.
-A&M-Commerce students Mykah Jones-Henschel, Chris Rowback and Michelle Hodge received paper awards.
+East Texas A&M students Mykah Jones-Henschel, Chris Rowback and Michelle Hodge received paper awards.

 Alumni Spotlight